-WeChat is the biggest social media platform in China boasting over 1 billion monthly users Although a vast majority of WeChat users are based in China, WeChat is available worldwide.
-The app is a product of Tencent, one of China’s biggest tech companies.
-Even though WeChat was originally designed to be messaging app, it has grown to include several marketing functions such as WeChat advertising.
+WeChat advertising offers enormous reach on the biggest social media platform in China with over 1 billion monthly users.
+Although a vast majority of WeChat users are based in China, WeChat is available worldwide.

 What is WeChat?

-In a matter of 10 years, Tencent’s WeChat has established itself as a top mobile messaging app, not just in China but globally.
-Yet, WeChat has become much more than a messaging app.
-One of WeChat’s best selling points is that one-to-one communication is just one of the numerous services it offers.
-WeChat is packed with a plethora of unique and innovative features that make it more than just a social media platform.
+WeChat is packed with a large variety of unique and innovative features that make it more than just a social media platform.
 These features make it easy for businesses to connect with more potential consumers.

 What is WeChat Advertising?